William C. Shiel Jr., MD, FACP, FACR

 What is Behçet's syndrome?

-Behcet's syndrome is classically characterized as a triad of symptoms that include recurring crops of mouth ulcers (aphthous ulcers), genital ulcers, and inflammation of a specialized area around the pupil of the eye (the uvea).
+Behçet's syndrome is classically characterized as a triad of symptoms that include recurring crops of mouth ulcers (aphthous ulcers, canker sores), genital ulcers, and inflammation of a specialized area around the pupil of the eye termed the uvea.
 The inflammation of the area of the eye that is around the pupil is called uveitis.
-Behcet's syndrome is also sometimes referred to as Behcet's disease.
+Behçet's syndrome is also sometimes referred to as Behçet's disease.

-The cause of Behcet's syndrome is not known.
-The disease is more frequent and severe in patients from the Eastern Mediterranean and Asia than those of European descent.
-Both inherited (genetic) and environmental factors, such as microbe infections, are suspected to be factors that contribute to the development of Behcet's syndrome.
-Behcet's syndrome is not felt to be contagious.
+The cause of Behçet's syndrome is not known.
+The disease is relatively rare but is more frequent and severe in patients from the Eastern Mediterranean and Asia than those of European descent.
+Both inherited (genetic) and environmental factors, such as microbe infections, are suspected to be factors that contribute to the development of Behçet's syndrome.
+Behçet's syndrome is not proven to be contagious.